LuisCabralS/SoftwareVersionChecker/README.md

 -Useful for audits, updates, or security compliance.

-⚙️ Requisitos
+⚙️ Requirements

-- Windows/Linux/Mac (indicar el sistema donde corre).
+Windows/Linux/Mac (specify the system where it runs).

-- Lenguaje: Python 3.x / Batch.
+Language: Python 3.x / Batch.

-- Permisos de administrador o acceso a la red (si aplica).
+Administrator privileges or network access (if applicable).